ShaneRowell/Renewa-Clean-Energy-Website/README.md

 #HOW TO RUN:

-Save Images folder and all Html, CSS, Javascript Files in one folder, And open from there.
+Download SRC file onto your system, And launch a page from there.
 Thanks for looking at my work!